sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-11-cloudformation-macros.md

 <a name="inline"></a>
 ##### 2) Inline

 Defined at a specific part of your template.
+This means that the expecting return fragment has to fit where its placed

 In this example we're expecting our macro to return a value for the property `AccessControl` inside our bucket.
 This is useful for dynamic property values, or even creating blocks on the fly